geekodour/o/content/personal_lists/quotes.md

 -   "When to use iterative development?
 You should use iterative development only on projects that you want to succeed." - MF
 -   We reject: kings, presidents, and voting.
 We believe in: rough consensus and running code. -David Clark 1992
 -   A little duplication is far cheaper than the wrong abstraction.
+-   Every time you pip install, go get, or mvn fetch something, you're dojng the equivalent of plugging a thumb drive you found on the sidewalk into your production server. - lorenc_dan
 -   Simplicity is prerequisite for reliability.
 -   The more I research, read, talk to folks, and think about programming, the more I’m convinced that there are no rules.
 There are only guidelines.
 -   "Train Basic every day!"—reads a poster (bottom center) in a Russian school (c.
 1985–1986).